 As a freelancer or contractor, you’ll have no sick pay (SSP) entitlement or employer-provided sickness benefits to fall back on if you’re sick.
-So, what happens if you fall ill and can’t work?
+Your bills however will keep coming in –what happens if you fall ill and can’t work?

-When ill, freelancers may be able to claim Employment Support Allowance (ESA) from the government, which is currently £73.10 per week if you’re aged over 25.
+When unable to work due to illness, freelancers may be able to claim Employment Support Allowance (ESA) from the government, which is currently up to £73.10 per week if you’re aged over 25.
 You can claim this for 13 weeks, then there may be further entitlements.

 However, if you're a limited company contractor the government basically expect you to pay yourself SSP for 28 weeks, but you may qualify for ESA after this period.
 Before April 2014, small companies could recover some or all of SSP payments from the government, but this is now not possible.
 It's also possible that those with their own limited company could continue to draw a salary or dividends from their company.

 Do you need Income Protection?